SimonDold/discord-votebot/README.md

          sudo docker-compose up --build -d

-1. Interact with the bot by sending it the message "!help" or "!admin_help" in the discord channel "paper-suggestions", "votebot-channel" or as a private message.
+1. Interact with the bot by sending it the message "!help" or "!admin_help" in the discord channel "paper-suggesting" or as a private message.

 1. Stop the bot with: